satschool-outreach/satschool-outreach.github.io/About.md

 ### For Teachers / Educators
 * 12+ hours of freely-available resources and lesson plans to teach Earth Observation topics tailored to the Key Stage 3 / S1-3 curriculum (also applicable to KS4 and 5).
+* Each module contains lesson ready resources to easily be able to deliver lessons about Earth Observation linked to the school curriculum.
 * A network of Earth Observation ambassadors available to contact and arrange school visits.
 School visits can include:
   * An assembly-style talk
   * Cross-curricular classroom sessions covering a range of Earth Observation-related topics (see Modules page)